llllys/RLR-prediction/README.md

 ```

 ### Dataset
-We apologize that we are not able to provide Yizhunag dataset due to data privacy requirement.
+We apologize that we are not able to provide Yizhuang dataset due to data privacy requirement.

 Please prepare your data according to the paper and put the processed files in /data.
 You should also modify the class yizhuang_dataset in /datasets/yizhuang_dataset.py.